Wanli Emperor: Succession dispute (1586–1614)

-Related to the succession debates was the "case of the attack with the stick", which greatly damaged the Emperor's reputation.
-In late May 1615, a man with a stick was detained at Zhu Changluo's palace.
-From the subsequent investigation, it was discovered that the man, Zhang Chai, was mentally unstable and had attempted to use his stick to settle a dispute with two eunuchs.
+In late May 1615, the "case of the attack with the stick" occurred, greatly damaged the Emperor's reputation.
+A man carrying a stick was detained at Zhu Changluo's palace.
+A subsequent investigation revealed that he was Zhang Chai, who was mentally unstable, and had intended to use the stick to settle a personal conflict with two palace eunuchs he had encountered outside the city.
 Initially, it was decided that he would be executed to resolve the issue, but Wang Zhicai, a prison official, intervened and disputed the claim that Zhang was insane.
 He pushed for a public investigation involving the Ministry of Justice.
 This new version of events suggested that Zhang was actually of sound mind and two eunuchs close to Lady Zheng and her brother had invited him to the palace.
 This raised suspicions that their true intention was to assassinate the heir apparent and replace him with Lady Zheng's son.
 This caused a stir at court.
-In response, the Emperor took the unprecedented step of summoning all civilian and military officials employed in Beijing and appearing before them (Note: This was the first meeting between the Emperor and the officials of the "outer court" since 1602.
+The Emperor took the unprecedented step of summoning all civilian and military officials employed in Beijing and appearing before them (Note: This was the first meeting between the Emperor and the officials of the "outer court" since 1602.
 At that time, the Emperor fell seriously ill, and in anticipation of his death, he summoned the grand secretaries and ministers.
 He ordered the drafting of an edict to abolish the mining tax, cancel the contracts for state textile factories in Suzhou and Hangzhou, and porcelain factories in Jiangxi, as well as the dismissal of eunuchs overseeing them and the release of officials imprisoned for criticizing the Emperor.
 The following day, the Emperor's condition improved, and he withdrew the edict that had already been drafted.
 This sparked a wave of criticism from many officials towards Senior Grand Secretary Shen Yiguan, for not officially announcing the edict regardless of the Emperor's change of heart.) with Zhu Changluo and his children.
 The Emperor scolded the officials for doubting his relationship with Zhu Changluo.
 The prince himself confirmed their close relationship and requested an end to the matter.
 Ultimately, the Emperor decided to execute Zhang and the two eunuchs involved in the case, but officials from the Ministry of Justice opposed the execution and demanded further investigation.
 A compromise was reached through the mediation of the grand secretaries—Zhang was executed the following day, while the suspected eunuchs were to be interrogated.
 The interrogation did take place, but both eunuchs remained under the supervision of the Emperor's eunuchs.
 On the fifth day after the Emperor's speech, the officials were informed that the two eunuchs had died under palace confinement.